lilab-bcb/cirrocumulus/README.rst

     cirro launch <path_to_dataset>

 - Launch accepts more than one dataset to enable quick dataset switching or to combine modalities (e.g gene fusions and expression) stored in separate files.
-- Predefined marker lists can be provided in JSON format (`see example`_) to quickly browse features of interest.

 Example Data
 ^^^^^^^^^^^^^